bcm-uga/tfa/README.md

 # tfa
-tfa is an R package for performing factor analyses of temporal or ancient DNA samples, correcting individual scores for the effect of allele frequency drift through time.
-The package implements a fast algorithm that computes $K$ corrected factors, and provides estimates of ancestry proportions for a target individual or a target population given a set of source populations.
-See a short [Overview](https://bcm-uga.github.io/tfa/articles/tfa-vignette.html).
+The R package `tfa` implements a factor analysis algorithm for temporal DNA or ancient DNA (aDNA) samples, ajusting individual scores for the effect of allele frequency drift through time.
+Based on the adjusted factors, the program can estimate ancestry proportions for a target population or a subset of target individuals given specified source populations.
+Check the following link for a short [Overview](https://bcm-uga.github.io/tfa/articles/tfa-vignette.html) of the package.

 ## Installation